margretsveins/ModelingAndNoveltyDetection/README.md

 Main.m includes:
-* GetData.m:  Extract data, adds channel location and transfer data from bipolar to unipolar if necessary
-- unipolar.m: Transform data from bipolar to unipolar
+* GetData.m:  Extract data, adds channel location and transfer data from bipolar to unipolar if necessary -- unipolar.m: Transform data from bipolar to unipolar -- ReconstructData.m: PCA used to help with ranking issues.